-&lt;sup>18 See id. (observing that the Distribution Company's next POR filing is due on March 15, 2022). an investigation should be conducted with openness to addressing unique circumstances affecting the POR program with suitable responses, which may include retaining current SCBPs.
-CONCLUSION For all the foregoing reasons, RESA requests that the Department require the Distribution Company to submit the necessary data to allow the Department and stakeholders to fully evaluate whether, in 2022, any modification to the usual process for setting SCBPs is necessary and, if so, the best solution for addressing any anomalies resulting from the measures taken to address the effects of the COVID-19 pandemic on ratepayers, including the Shut-Off Moratorium.
-Respectfully submitted, RETAIL ENERGY SUPPLY ASSOCIATION By Brian E. Calabore Brian E. Calabrese Robinson & Cole LLP One Boston Place, 25th floor Boston, MA 02108 Tel.
+&lt;sup>21 See Distribution Company Correspondence, at 2 (observing that the Distribution Company's next POR filing is due on March 15, 2022).
+Moratorium and other measures taken to address the effects of the COVID-19 pandemic have had on its uncollectible expense.
+Nevertheless, that information could still provide valuable insights.
+For instance, the data will indicate uncollectible expense trends, such as whether, with the end of the Shut-Off Moratorium, uncollectibles expense is increasing (as anticipated) or not.
+This information would allow the Department, the EDCs, competitive suppliers, customers, and other stakeholders to understand better the effects of COVID-19 and the Shut-Off Moratorium on SCBPs.
+Further, updated uncollectibles data would allow suppliers to consider that information in making business decisions, such as setting prices for long-term contracts, and in explaining pricing components to prospective customers.
+Ultimately, leaving current SCBPs in place may be the best approach for mitigating SCBP volatility and for avoiding the difficulties of calculating SCBPs based on the available data.
+However, the Department should base its decision on actual data.
+Precisely because the Distribution Company's uncollectibles data are difficult to predict in light of the ongoing response to the COVID-19 pandemic (including any ratemaking proposals that may be implemented in D.P.U.
+20-91) and the effects of the end of the Shut-Off Moratorium, the Department should conduct an investigation into the data underlying POR discount rates in 2022 in accordance with its normal schedule.
+Such an investigation should be conducted with openness to addressing unique circumstances affecting the POR program with suitable responses, which may include retaining current SCBPs.
+6 CONCLUSION For all the foregoing reasons, RESA requests that the Department forgo making any decisions about 2022 SCBPs at this time and require the Distribution Company to submit the necessary data to allow the Department and stakeholders to fully evaluate whether any modification to the usual process is necessary and, if so, the best solution for addressing any anomalies resulting from the measures taken to address the effects of the COVID-19 pandemic on ratepayers, including the Shut-Off Moratorium.
+Respectfully submitted, RETAIL ENERGY SUPPLY ASSOCIATION By Brian E. Calaberre Brian E. Calabrese Robinson & Cole LLP One Boston Place, 25th floor Boston, MA 02108 Tel.
 No.: (617) 557-5900 Fax No.: (617) 557-5999 E-mail: bcalabrese@rc.com Dated: August 20, 2021 Certificate of Service I certify that I have this day served the foregoing document in the abovecaptioned proceeding in accordance with the requirements of 220 C.M.R. § 1.05.